 Adairs produces its own pillows under the Adairs Comfort and Downtime lines, as well as several pillows under South Australian brand MiniJumbuk.
 Adairs Comfort is an everyday pillow range, while Downtime offers premium products.
 MiniJumbuk offers premium wool bedding including wool pillows containing a blend of 60% Australian wool and 40% manmade fibres.

 ALDI also featured a V-shape, memory foam pillow, coming in with four different colour variations.
 It’s stated to respond to movement and continuously reset for ultimate relaxation.
 The memory foam range tends to cost around $30, while its latex pillows will likely set you back about $35.
-Its Ultra-fresh health pillow was priced as low as $9.99, being designed with a cotton japara cover and piped edges and gusset for neck support.
-It’s also said to use an ‘antibacterial fibre’ that aims to reduce the growth of bacteria.
-While it’s easy to miss out on ALDI’s limited edition ranges, keeping an eye on its catalogue will help you prepare for when ALDI pillows are back in store.
+Its Ultra-fresh health pillow was priced as low as $9.99, being designed with a cotton japara cover, piped edges and a gusset for neck support.
+It’s also said to use an ‘antibacterial fibre’, aimed to reduce the growth of bacteria.

 Prices range between $5 and $29, with its Kids Pillow coming in at $7.
 At the ‘high price’ end of Kmart Homemaker pillows you’ll find the Memory Foam Contour Pillow (medium profile) for $25 and the Latex Pillow (high profile) for $29.
 Both feature a removable pillowcase with a zip for apparent easy cleaning.